iqbaltld/iris_classification_model/README.md

 ## 📌 Features

-- Data generation using `make_regression`
+- Data generation
-- Data visualization using `matplotlib`
+- Data visualization
-- Model training using `LinearRegression` from `scikit-learn`
+- Model training
 - Prediction and visualization of results
-- Model evaluation with MSE and R² Score
 - Custom prediction example

 ## 🚀 How to Run